 Flat-Coated Retriever Genetic Health Conditions

 A number of factors can affect appetite and risk of obesity.
 This particular test detects a mutation in the POMC gene, known to regulate appetite, that has been associated with increased appetite and obesity in dogs.
+The associated genetic variant has been identified in the Labrador Retriever and Flat-Coated Retriever.
+The clinical significance of this variant in dogs of other ancestry is not yet clear.

 Knowing if your Flat-Coated Retriever is a carrier or at-risk for these conditions can help you and your veterinarian plan for your pup's lifelong care.
 With Wisdom Panel™ Premium, you can get results for over 200 genetic health tests.